 Glycolic acid is the strongest and most potent member of the family of AHAs, and this is due to having the smallest molecular weight, which allows it to penetrate the skin easier and work faster.

-Glycolic acid is also a water-soluble substance, which means that it has the ability to work on the surface layer of the skin; however, it cannot cut through the oil and penetrate deeper than that, so it is most useful for superficial exfoliation.
+Glycolic acid is also a water-soluble substance, which means it can work on the surface layer of the skin; however, it cannot cut through the oil and penetrate deeper into the pores, so it is most useful for superficial exfoliation.

-Superficial exfoliation can be super beneficial for targeting various skin concerns, including superficial lines and wrinkles, hyperpigmentation, uneven skin tone, and rough, bumpy texture.
+Superficial exfoliation can be beneficial for targeting various skin concerns, including lines and wrinkles, hyperpigmentation, uneven skin tone, and texture.

 But although salicylic acid is the chief anti-acne ingredient when it comes to exfoliating acids, glycolic acid can also be good for acne-prone skin.

-This is because glycolic acid also has antibacterial properties, but regular exfoliation prevents excess dead skin cells from clogging up the pores and contributing to acne.
+This is because glycolic acid also has antibacterial properties, and regular exfoliation prevents excess dead skin cells from clogging up the pores and contributing to acne.

 Some benefits of using glycolic acid are: